DevSilv/ARCHIVED-varts-plain-css/_posts/2018/07/28/2018-07-28-a-thought-about-ai-improvement.md

 1. who is the creator of the thing == who is responsible for meeting the requirements by the thing?
 2. what are the requirements?

-and when it comes about AI, the answer for the first question is:
+and when it comes to AI, the answer for the first question is:

 1. we, humans, are the creators (at least as it is nowadays).